NRCan/CanFlood/docs/source/06_tutorials.rst

    :align: middle
    :width: 28

-Finally, move to the 'Report' tab and **click 'Create Report'** to generate a pdf report of your model and results.
+Finally, move to the 'Report' tab, **select the finv vector layer**, and **click 'Create Report'** to generate a  QGIS report template of your model and results.
+Open the layout manager and select the report, and **click 'Show'** to open the report manager (CanFlood will attempt to do this automatically).
+From the layout window, you can select the generated sections and **click 'Edit'** to view and modify the content.
+From the layout window, click **Export to pdf** to generate a pdf of the report.
+For this tutorial, seven pages should be included in the exported pdf, as shown `here <https://github.com/NRCan/CanFlood/blob/63-person-testing-of-feature-report-creating/tests2/data/test_t2_A_BuildDialog_0/CanFlood_report_res1_0805.pdf>`_.

 *********************************************
 6.3.
 Tutorial 2b: Risk (L2) with Dike Failure